Collect What You Deserve with a Decatur Motor Vehicle Accident Lawyer

 If a motorist has struck you or a loved one when you were on foot and caused serious injury or death, you could have a personal injury or wrongful death claim.
 A personal injury claim, as we’ll discuss, covers compensation for both economic and non-economic damages.
 If a loved one has been killed in a pedestrian or motor vehicle accident, the surviving family can bring a claim to recover damages for the lost financial and emotional contribution to the household.

-When you are injured in a car or pedestrian accident, your Georgia motor vehicle accident lawyer will carefully consider how the law and relevant case outcomes apply to the unique facts and circumstances of your accident.
+When you are injured in a car or pedestrian accident, your attorney will carefully consider how the law and relevant case outcomes apply to the unique facts and circumstances of your accident.
 Your attorney also considers fault and determines when another party was negligent and owes you damages.

 Leading Causes of At-Fault Motor Vehicle Crashes in GA